Probate Q&A Series

 Here’s how the process generally works:

-1. Determine Eligibility: Confirm that the estate holds less than $20,000 in personal assets after funeral expenses.
+1. Determine Eligibility: Confirm that the estate holds less than $20,000 in personal assets after liens and encumbrances.
 Real estate does not count toward this limit.

 2. Identify Heirs: Locate all heirs entitled to a share of the decedent’s property.
 If multiple heirs exist, they must agree on who will complete and file the affidavit.